 Tropin started Graham Capital with his own money in 1994, and continues to invest in his firm’s funds.
 Today, he largely owns the advisory through two entities, while other employees have small stakes.

 The Rowayton, Connecticut headquarters are famously located at “Rock Ledge,” the former home of James Farrell, U.S. Steel president, and birthplace of one of the first business computers.
-The firm, which employs a total 190 people, also has an office in London and West Palm Beach.
+The firm also has offices in London, UK and West Palm Beach, Florida.

 Technically, Graham Capital’s clients are its private hedge and liquidity funds.
 The investors in these funds are generally "accredited investors," as defined by the Securities Act of 1933, or "qualified purchasers," as defined in the Investment Company Act of 1940.
 This means pensions, sovereign wealth funds, endowments, foundations and very wealthy individuals.
 The firm also advises investment companies.

 The firm doesn't specify any minimum account size requirements.

 Services Offered by Graham Capital Management

 Graham Capital provides investment management to private funds and investment companies.
 Its hedge fund strategies are quantitative, discretionary or a blend of both and trade in global currency, commodity and other financial markets.